someposer/homebrew-avr/README.md

 Homebrew-avr
 ============
-This repository contains the GNU AVR toolchain as formulae for [Homebrew](https://github.com/mxcl/homebrew).
+This repository contains the Atmel version of the GNU AVR toolchain as formulae for [Homebrew](https://github.com/mxcl/homebrew).

 AVR is a popular family of microcontrollers, used for example in the [Arduino](http://arduino.cc) project.

+This version was forked from [larsimmisch/homebrew-avr](https://github.com/larsimmisch/homebrew-avr), and modified to use the [Atmel 3.4.1 patches](http://distribute.atmel.no/tools/opensource/Atmel-AVR-Toolchain-3.4.1/avr/)

 Installing Homebrew-avr Formulae
 --------------------------------
-Just `brew tap larsimmisch/avr` and then `brew install <formula>`.
+Just `brew tap neonquill/homebrew-avr` and then `brew install <formula>`.

 To install the entire AVR toolchain, do:
 `brew install avr-libc`